schuam/ansible_role_dotfiles/README.md

 ## Requirements

 Git has to be installed on the system you run the role against.
-You don't really have to take care of it beforehand, because there is a pre task that will make sure Git is indeed installed.

 ## Role Variables